Dweebs (TV series)

 Dweebs is an American sitcom that ran on CBS from September 22 to November 3, 1995.
 It failed to find an audience and was cancelled after 7 episodes, leaving 3 unaired.

 Synopsis

 The show stars Farrah Forke as Carey, a technophobic woman hired to be the office manager of a highly successful software company named Cyberbyte, owned by Warren Mosbey (Peter Scolari).
-Warren and the other employees (played by actors Stephen Tobolowsky, David Kaufman, Corey Feldman and Adam Biesk), were stereotypical nerds or "dweebs", highly intelligent yet socially inept, contrasting with the character of Carey.
+Warren and the other employees (played by actors Stephen Tobolowsky, David Kaufman, Corey Feldman, Nick Bellini and Adam Biesk), were stereotypical nerds or "dweebs", highly intelligent yet socially inept, contrasting with the character of Carey.
 Holly Fulger also co-starred as Carey's friend, Noreen.

 Air dates and cancellation

 Ten episodes were produced but only seven aired in the US between 22 September and 3 November 1995.
 All 10 episodes aired the following year on Channel 4 in the UK from 29 June to 31 August 1996.

 Farrah Forke was fresh off her role as Alex Lambert on Wings.
 She and Stephen Tobolowksy would both appear together again the following year as part of the main cast of the sitcom, Mr. Rhodes, which was co-created by Dweebs creator Peter Noah.
 It ran for almost twice as many episodes but would also be canceled after only one season.